piaobojj/Cpre339Final/README.md

                     boomSound();
                     break;
                 }
-                //so if enemies is way off the screen remove it break loop  <----- to avoid the enemies go too far if (enemies.get(i).getXDirection() <- 100){                        away, break remove it enemies.remove(i);
+                //so if enemies is way off the screen      <----- to avoid the enemies go too far
+                //remove it break loop                              away, break remove it if (enemies.get(i).getXDirection() <- 100){
+                    enemies.remove(i);
                     break;
                 }